cjpais/writing/serve/day/nov30_2020/apple_m1_industy_impact.md

 For the consumer side of things I think it's quite simple.
 [People are *stoked*](https://www.singhkays.com/blog/apple-silicon-m1-black-magic/#battery-life-is-insane)
-to have a laptop that can last the whole day on battery and more.
+to have a laptop that can last multiple days on battery.

 This alone seems like it will drive the rest of the consumer market to follow Apple.